ibm-cloud-docs/cloud-object-storage/replication.md

 ### Immutable Object Storage
 {: #replication-interactions-worm}

-Using retention policies is not possible on a bucket with versioning enabled, and as versioning is a requirement for replication, it is not possible to replicate objects in a bucket with Immutable Object Storage enabled.
+Using retention policies is not possible on a bucket with versioning enabled, and as versioning is a requirement for replication, it is not possible to replicate objects to or from a bucket with Immutable Object Storage enabled.

 ### Legacy bucket firewalls
 {: #replication-interactions-firewall}